 Product liability cases fall under the legal theory of strict liability, which means that an injured plaintiff doesn’t need to prove negligence led to the defective condition.
 In other words, all a plaintiff needs to prove is that a product was inherently dangerous or defective and that condition led to his or her injuries.
 There are a few different types of defects that could lead to a product liability claim:

 One of the most difficult parts of litigating a product liability claim is determining who is at fault for your injuries.
 This requires an extensive investigation and an experienced hand.
 One benefit of product liability cases is that an injured plaintiff does not have to prove a manufacturer, distributor, or retailer committed negligence.
 Rather, the defendant must prove they were not negligent.
 This can make it easier for victims to collect damages for their injuries.

 A product liability claim can help you pay for medical bills, lost wages, and the intangible losses of an accident.
-These cases, however, require the assistance of a product liability attorney.
-At Wendt Law P.C. we stand up for victims of personal injury and advocate for their needs.
+These cases, however, require the assistance of an experienced Kansas City product liability attorney.
+At Wendt Law P.C. our Kansas City injury lawyers stand up for victims of personal injury and advocate for their needs.
 To learn more about our product liability services or to schedule a free initial consultation, please contact us.